syncfusion-content/asp.net-core-docs/aspnet-core/GettingStarted/Getting-Started-VS2017.md

 #### Configure Syncfusion UI Components in ASP.NET Core Application

-You can configure Syncfusion components into an ASP.NET Core Application in three ways.
+You can configure Syncfusion components into an ASP.NET Core Application in following ways.

 * Using Syncfusion Project Templates
 * Using Syncfusion Project Conversion utility